cloneofsimo/lora/README.md

 $ lora_add runwayml/stable-diffusion-v1-5 ./example_loras/lora_krk.safetensors ./output_merged 0.8 --mode upl
 ```

-### Mergigng Full model with LoRA and changing to original CKPT format
+### Merging Full model with LoRA and changing to original CKPT format

 Everything same as above, but with mode `upl-ckpt-v2` instead of `upl`.